Harsh271201/Harsh271201/README.md

 ## 👨‍💻 **About Me:**

-I’m an aspiring Python developer skilled in creating web and desktop applications.
+I’m an aspiring Python developer skilled in creating desktop and web applications.
 I have a strong foundation in **data science** and love building tools that make complex analysis more accessible.
-Currently, I'm exploring advanced technologies like **PyQt** and **JavaScript** to expand my toolkit.
+Currently, I'm exploring advanced technologies like **PyQt** , **C#** and **JavaScript** to expand my toolkit.

 ---